Rural Teacher Corps Initiative

-- Public school systems are the reasons many small towns still exist;
+- Public school systems are why many small towns still exist;

-- Families that are coveted by small communities will not relocate unless they believe public school systems are strong;
+- Families will not relocate to small communities unless they believe public school systems are strong;

-- School systems are usually among the largest, if not the largest, employer in any rural community;
+- School systems are often among the largest, if not the largest, employer in a rural community;

 - Education has always been a starting point for meaningful change.